erosenfeld/Thesaurus/README.md

     java CreateThesaurus <file1> <file2>

+Again, this will probably require an increase in the maximum Java heap size; the size required depends on how many files/which files you use.
 This takes as a command line argument two file numbers between 00 and 98, and uses the data in that range of files (including) to create a file in thesaurus_data with an appropriate name.
 If you would like to include all data for a specific range of degrees, run

     python find_degree_range.py <degree-lower-bound> <degree-upper-bound>